Best Way to Protect Your Concrete from Moisture Damage

 Moreover, a typical indication of high moisture levels obstructing installed coatings may include:

 efflorescence and warping

-As a matter of fact, Moisture Control Systems – is flooring insurance as it reduces the risks of moisture-related issues when vapor barrier application’s cost upfront can compensate potential disasters during epoxy coatings application.
+Moisture Control System – is flooring insurance as it reduces the risks of moisture-related issues when vapor barrier application’s cost upfront can compensate for potential disasters during epoxy coatings application.

 This includes epoxy or polyurethane primers.
 Furthermore, Moisture control membranes are applied on a concrete slab to reduce the permeability between concrete and final coating applications.
-There are also cementitious layers or acrylic latex resins that create this non-permeable shield layer to prevent moisture migration.
+Cementitious layers or acrylic latex resins create this non-permeable shield layer to prevent moisture migration.

-Lastly, it’s imperative to measure accurate moisture Relative Humidity (RH) levels in the concrete slab before the coating application project.
+Lastly, measuring accurate moisture Relative Humidity (RH) levels in the concrete slab is imperative before the coating application project.